IronGriddle/Vector-Field-App/README.md

 ## Installation

-Download this repository, and run
+Download this repository (Upper left code button) Extract from .zip
+Navigate to builds, and run:
 ```bash
 VectorFields HDRP.exe
 ```